Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic

+To illustrate the general emotion, polarity values have been shown in a histogram (i.e., more positivity or negativity).
+Figs. \ref{fig:tot1} and \ref{fig:tot2} display the graphs.
+Based on the polarities in the dataset, Table \ref{table:tb2} shows the percentage of positive, negative, and neutral tweets.

-Fig. \ref{tot1} corresponds to the histogram of sentiment polarities of tweets on Coronavirus by general public.
+Fig. \ref{fig:tot1} corresponds to the histogram of sentiment polarities of tweets on COVID19 Tweets.
 It can be seen that majority of the tweets have a neutral sentiment followed by positive.
-The same can be inferred from Table \ref{tb2} that shows that around 54$\%$ tweets are neutral, 29$\%$ positive and a mere 15$\%$ is negative. \\
+The same can be inferred from Table \ref{table:tb2} that shows that around 90.97$\%$ tweets are neutral, 6.45$\%$ positive and a mere 2.57$\%$ is negative.

-Fig. \ref{who1} corresponds to the histogram of sentiment polarities of tweets on Coronavirus by WHO.
-It can be seen that majority of the tweets have a neutral and positive sentiment.
-Table \ref{tb2} that shows that around 60$\%$ tweets are positive, 24$\%$ neutral and a mere 15$\%$ is negative.
-This shows how WHO is trying to retain the positive spirit through its social media accounts. \\

-Fig. \ref{tot2} and \ref{who2} represent the histograms produced by removing the neutral tweets.
+Fig. \ref{fig:tot2} represent the histograms produced by removing the neutral tweets.
 It readily reiterates that the positive emotions in the tweets are higher than negative ones.
-This is a great sign that indicates that the humans are still focusing more on the positive and sharing the same light through their messages.
+It shows that humans still post positive tweets and focuses on positivity rather than negativity.